michaljuhas/SQL-training-advanced/S03-Indexes/S03-P02-Practice.md

 ## Assignment

-These queries run slower than 100ms.
+These queries run longer than 100ms.
 How would you make them run in less than 10ms?

 Verify the execution plan.